pranavjad/Flood-Prediction-Project/README.md

 # Flood-Prediction-Project
 Flood prediction in southern Louisiana using LSTMs and GRUs

-This project a featured poster presented at the Louisiana State of the Coast 2021 Conference:
+This project was a featured poster presented at the Louisiana State of the Coast 2021 Conference:

 ![](SOC_2021_Poster_Final.png)